taoensso/telemere/wiki/1-Getting-started.md

 1. **Capture data** in your running Clojure/Script programs, and
 2. **Facilitate processing** of that data into **useful information / insight**.

+> [Terminology] *Telemetry* derives from the Greek *tele* (remote) and *metron* (measure).
+It refers to the collection of *in situ* (in position) data, for transmission to other systems for monitoring/analysis. *Logs* are the most common form of software telemetry.
+So think of telemetry as the *superset of logging-like activities* that help monitor and understand (software) systems.

 ## Signals

 The basic unit of data in Telemere is the **signal**.